saltstack/salt/doc/topics/cloud/aws.rst

 The possible values for this setting are ``amazon``, ``aws-marketplace``, ``self``, ``<AWS account ID>`` or ``all``.
 The default setting is ``amazon``.
+Take note that ``all`` and ``aws-marketplace`` may cause Salt Cloud to appear as if it is freezing, as it tries to handle the large amount of data.

 It is also possible to perform this query using different settings without modifying the configuration files.
 To do this, call the ``avail_images``